yclas/guides/docs/README.md

  - 📝 [Blog](https://yclas.com/blog) - We update our blog on a weekly basis.
 Here you can find information on our latest updates and info on latest marketing & business realted topics.
  - 🗣 Social Media - This is the informal place for Yclas users.
 Follow us for daily updates & great tips, strategies and recommendations on [Twitter](https://twitter.com/Yclascom) and [Facebook](https://www.facebook.com/yclascom/).

+*Note: You need to have the **latest version of Yclas Self-hosted** to get most of the features listed below.*

 This is a list with everything that you can find on our documentation and guides!

 [**Getting Started**](README.md)